-This project started in 2006.
-I was sitting on a bench on Commercial Street in Provincetown, Massachusetts.
-I was chatting with Winifred, my partner Tom’s cousin, and her husband Rames.
-They live and work in Madagascar (Africa), and have been working for a long time in Third World development, especially in Africa.
-We were talking about their experience working for big organizations where everything is so bureaucratic.
-To spend $10 to buy a bench, a board or a bunch of schoolbooks, one needs to write endless number of forms and wait for months for the approvals.
-Meanwhile children keep writing in the sand using their fingers or just stop writing altogether and go back to work in the mines.
-They were telling me the need of small organizations that can support small projects where it was needed, when it was needed.
-This could have a big impact especially in remote areas.
-I found myself telling them that I was interested to find a way to create one of these small organizations.
+One day on August 2006 I was sitting on a bench on Commercial Street in Provincetown, Massachusetts.
+I was chatting with Rames, my partner Tom’s cousin.
+We were talking about finding a way to be more involved in improving education in the remote areas of Madagascar.
+Rames is from Madagascar, and he is working there with his wife Winifred for the U.N.
+He has been working for a long time in Third World development, especially in Africa.
+He was telling me all his frustrations working for such a big organization.
+Everything is so bureaucratic.
+To spend $10 to buy a bench, a board or a bunch of schoolbooks, one needs authorization from Geneva and this can take months.
+Meanwhile children write in the sand using their fingers or just stop writing and go back to work in the mines.
+He was telling me that he wanted to find a way to get money directly to small projects where it was needed, when it was needed.
+Small projects with a big impact in remote areas where a dollar goes a long way.
+I found myself telling him that I would help him.

 I deeply believe that education, even if is just a primary one, is the first step in helping to improve and change the condition of the lives of people.
-It was not my intention to change the world with $50,000.
-But one child at a time and one school at a time was a great way to begin.
+It was not my intention to change the world with $30,000.
+But one child at a time and one school at a time is a great way to begin.
 Every child has the right to learn.
-This right, that in our countries is taken for granted, in other countries is still a dream.
+This right, that in our countries is taken for granted, in others countries is still a dream.

 And so I embarked in this adventure.
 For four years later I have reached my goal and surpassed.
 During those four years A Bridge of Roses had raised over $60,000 and supported a lot of little projects.